Light-Emitting diode connected to 120/240 VAC

 - Xc = capacitive reactance

-Note: the effect of the 1 kilohm resistor is negligible as most of the voltage drop is in the capacitor.
+Note: The 1 Kilohm resistor is used to avoid possible current peaks and its effect is negligible as most of the voltage drop is in the capacitor.

 List of components